Cormy1/Olympic-Medal-Table-Bayesian-Ranking/README.md

-# README: Bayesian Ranking Algorithm for Olympic Medal Efficiency
+# README: Bayesian Ranking Algorithm for Olympic Medal Table

 This repository implements a **Bayesian ranking model** for Olympic medal performance.
 The method aims to estimate each nation’s *long-run per-capita medal probability*, producing rankings that better balances performance across large and small countries by applying **Bayesian shrinkage**.